charlyBerthet/covid19/README.md

 Every french citizen has to print a paper each time they have to go out (eg: for shopping) while covid-19 quarantine 🦠.
 This mandatory, however this is not really eco-friendly ♻️.
 Why not digitalize this paper through a simple mobile application?
 This application is an unofficial version of the french derogation than can be built on iOS or Android thanks to React-Native.

-(Could be release on AppleStore and Google play in 2 days if approved, share this link to make it happen!)
+(Could be released on AppleStore and Google play in 2 days if approved, share this link to make it happen!)

 **Demo** (<a href="https://github.com/charlyBerthet/covid19/raw/master/designs/screenshots/demo.mov" target="_blank">Download video here</a>)